 Cameron concentrated on the painting and etching of landscapes and flowers, considering her often fine fairy illustrations for books and periodicals as occasional.
 Yet, between 1904 and 1910, she worked as a prolific illustrator of children’s books for the Edinburgh publishers, T C & E C Jack, specialising in fairy stories and folk tales for their series, ‘Told to the Children’.

-In 1908, Cameron travelled to Italy to prepare for her most important illustration work, for Amy Steed’s Legends and Stories of Italy for Children (1909).
+These included; The Enchanted Land (1906); In Fairyland (1910); Celtic Tales (1910).
+In 1908, Cameron travelled to Italy to prepare for one of her most important illustration works, for Amy Steed’s Legends and Stories of Italy for Children (1909).
 On her return, she settled in Edinburgh, working from a studio in Forres Street.
+Cameron wrote and illustrated one book herself, Iain the Happy Puppy: Being the Autobiography of a West Highland Terrier (Moray Press, 1934).

 Cameron exhibited widely in Scotland and London, including the Royal Scottish Academy (from 1894) and Royal Academy (from 1921), and solo shows at the Scottish Gallery, Edinburgh (1913) and the Fine Art Society (1926).
 She was elected a member of the Glasgow Society of Lady Artists, the Royal Scottish Society of Painters in Watercolour (1897), the Scottish Society of Artists (1909) and an associate of the Royal Society of Painter- Etchers and Engravers (1920).
 She was living at Regent Terrace, Edinburgh, by 1921, and it remained her home following her marriage to the businessman and connoisseur, Arthur Kay, in 1928.
 He died in 1939.